RagtagOpen/marchon-map/README.md

   - geocode locations with Mapbox's Geocoder API
   - write GeoJSON to S3

+### deploying to AWS Lambda

+The image resizing code uses [Pillow](https://github.com/python-pillow/Pillow), which contains platform-specific C code.
+When deploying, make sure you include the Linux version in the zip file.
+The easiest way to do this is to create the deployment package on Linux; [get a Docker container](https://medium.freecodecamp.org/escaping-lambda-function-hell-using-docker-40b187ec1e48) if you don't have access to a Linux box.
+Alternatively, you can `pip install Pillow -t linux-pillow` on Linux, then copy the resulting packages into the zip.
+You can do this just once, then freshen `marchon.py` as needed.

 ## GeoJSON to map

 [map.js](https://github.com/RagtagOpen/marchon-map/blob/master/map.js) uses Vue.js and Mapbox GL JS to create the map.